 Our ELD workshops bridge the gap between theory and practice.
-Our specialty is bringing the how-to, hands-on strategies that practicing ESL teachers need in order to reach demanding academic and language standards.
+Our specialty is bringing the how-to, hands-on strategies that practicing elementary and ESL teachers need in order to reach demanding academic and language standards.

 Innovative ESL professional development for raising student achievement.
 Watch our one-minute slide show!
 Click here.

 Teacher-friendly, Practical, Hands-on – Here is what our participants say:

 Lori is a terrific presenter.
 She makes the “educational speak” easier to understand and explain to our students.
 I (am) also thankful that she is still “in the trenches”.
 She is completely current on what is going on/happening in our schools right now.

 Parts of Speech verbs, nouns, adjectives and more!

 Friday – October 21, 2016 – Eugene, Oregon

 Friday – October 28, 2016 – Portland, Oregon

 Does teaching grammar to your students make you say “YIKES”?

 This Fun To Teach workshop will ease your anxiety about teaching grammar to students Kinder through 5th grade.
 Join us for this one-day grammar boost workshop.
 Take away strategies and activities that cover parts of speech and sentence types and increase writing skills.
 Projects are aligned to Common Core and ELP standards that you can use in your classroom the next day!